-Jennifer Schustek is looking into the future and working on getting grants to help fund projects such as a kayak launch, more work on the Taylor Field boat landing, fixing up Taylor Field, working on playground equipment, possibly a shelter by the River Walk.
-"These grants would open up a lot of money," said Schustek.
-"We want to have all these amenities without the cost to the taxpayer [or] the village."
-Schustek said she is all about the community, saying her heart is in Iola.
-"We've got our own police department, our fire department, our ambulance, we have the aquatic center, there's so many things that this small town offers," she said.
-"That's why I think people love it here."
-Mike Richberg Richberg moved to the Iola community with his wife in 2020, previous to that he lived in Illinois and was born in Syracuse, New York.
-Richberg attended Cornell University, graduating with a degree in agriculture economics.
-After college, Richberg said he served in the Army from 1983 to 1994, after which he worked in commercial finance for Wells Fargo where he retired from in 2021.
-While living in Illinois they both decided that they wanted to move to Wisconsin, being they both worked remotely they were able to start looking for a new home
+Jennifer Schustek

+working on playground

+equipment, possibly a

+shelter by the River Walk.

+open up a lot of money,"

+said Schustek.
+"We want

+to have all these amenities

+without the cost to the

+taxpayer [or] the village."

+Schustek said she is all

+about the community,

+saying her heart is in Iola.
+"We've got our own police department, our fire department, our ambulance,

+we have the aquatic center,

+there's so many things that

+this small town offers," she

+said.
+"That's why I think

+Richberg moved to the

+Iola community with his

+wife in 2020, previous to

+that he lived in Illinois

+and was born in Syracuse,

+nell University, graduating with a degree in agri-

+After college, Richberg

+said he served in the Army

+from 1983 to 1994, after

+which he worked in commercial finance for Wells

+Fargo where he retired

+they both decided that

+they wanted to move to

+Wisconsin, being they

+both worked remotely

+they were able to start

+looking for a new home

+house we live in, which

+had a huge bedroom upstairs, it doubled as our

+office space and it was

+perfect," he said.
+"Ever

+since then it was perfect,

+Since moving to Iola he

+has been an active memwe love living here."

+"[My wife] found the

+prior to retirement.